libsdl-org/sdlwiki/SDL3/SDL_MemoryBarrierReleaseFunction.md

 ```

 ## Remarks

+Memory barriers are designed to prevent reads and writes from being
+reordered by the compiler and being seen out of order on multi-core CPUs.

 A typical pattern would be for thread A to write some data and a flag, and
 for thread B to read the flag and get the data.
 In this case you would